-Once you get a green card, you automatically become a US tax resident and you must declare your entire income to the US government.
+Once you get a Green Card, you automatically become a US tax resident and you must declare your entire income to the US government.

 You may have heard that the number of days you spend in the United States each year has some effect on whether or not you are a tax resident.
 But this is true only for people who have non-immigrant visas, discussed below.
-It is not true for green card holders.
+This is not true for green card holders.
 Even if you remain outside the US for an entire year, you’ll still need to report your entire worldwide income.

 Green card holders are taxed in the same manner as US citizens – that is, they are subject to US income tax on their worldwide income regardless of the source of that income or where the green card holder is living at the time it is earned.
 Aside from the tax dollars themselves, onerous tax filing obligations are required, including filing of so-called FBARs which can result in harsh imposition of penalties if not done properly or in a timely fashion.
-The cost for professional tax advice and for tax return preparation can be very high when international tax issues are involved, as is often the case with green card holders.
+The cost of professional tax advice and tax return preparation can be very high when international tax issues are involved, as is often the case with green card holders.

 Even if the individual is not complying with the terms of maintaining the green card for purposes of the US immigration laws, continuing to hold the card still counts for US tax law purposes.

 Under the US income tax rules about green card holders, a foreign individual is considered a “resident alien” (thus subject to worldwide income tax) for any calendar year if the individual is a lawful permanent resident at any time during that calendar year.
 A lawful permanent resident is defined as an individual who has been lawfully granted the privilege of residing permanently in the United States as an immigrant following the immigration laws.